Please help us share God's truths and hope in Christ.

 Conclusion

-I cannot stress enough, this theory is only reasoning from God’s Word.
-The Bible does not tell us in what kind of shelter Jesus was born.
-However it’s interesting to think that at the beginning of Jesus’ life, He was turned away from an upper room because the people did not know that Mary would give birth to the Messiah.
-They did not know who her child was and they would not make room for Him.
-Even while still in the womb, Jesus was rejected by His own and only a faithful few came to see the newborn Christ Child.
+I cannot stress enough that this theory is only reasoning from God’s Word.
+The Bible doesn’t tell us what kind of shelter Jesus was born in.
+However, it’s interesting to think that at the beginning of Jesus’ life, He was rejected and turned away from an upper room, and only a faithful few came to see the newborn Christ Child.
+Similarly, Jesus gathered in an upper room with His 12 disciples at the end of His life.
+One rejected him and left (Judas), but a faithful few (11) remained in that upper room.

-Remember the sacrifice of the cross began in the cradle and without the Christmas Cradle we would not have the Calvary Cross.
+Remember, the sacrifice of the cross began in the cradle.
+Without the Christmas cradle, we would not have the Calvary cross!

 For unto us a Child is born, unto us a Son is given.
 (Isaiah 9:6)